Hierarchical Black Hole Mergers in Nuclear Star Clusters: A Combined Dynamical-Secular Channel for GW231123-like Events: Conclusion and discussion

-Our results indicate that 2G BHs likely originate from direct collapse of main-sequence stars into massive 1G BHs followed by \mbox{binary} evolution, not repeated low-mass 1G mergers.
+Our results indicate that the 2G BHs in our channel originate primarily from isolated binary 1G/1G mergers, where the 1G BHs themselves come from the direct collapse of massive stars, rather than from multiple generations of repeated mergers.
 This is partly because low-mass 1G BHs merge inefficiently through typical dynamical processes, and partly because hierarchical mergers produce high-spin BHs with large kicks, ejecting them and suppressing further growth.

-This theoretical framework, while adopting a number of simplified assumptions, can be extended to systems with continuous mass spectra.
-It may also provide physical insight into the origin of recent GW events such as \mbox{GW241011} and GW241110 \cite{GW241011}.
+This theoretical framework, while adopting a number of simplified assumptions and intended as a proof of concept, can be extended to systems with continuous mass spectra.
+It may also provide physical insight into the origin of recent GW events such as GW241011 and GW241110 (which exhibit mass ratios $\sim2:1$ and large primary spins, consistent with 2G/1G mergers) \citep[e.g.,][]{GW241011}.